pachyderm/pachyderm/README.md

 finding that thanks to innovative tools like btrfs, Docker and CoreOS we can build more functionality with less code than was possible 10 years ago.

-## What is a git-like file system?
+## What is a "git-like file system"?
 Pfs is implemented as a distributed layer on top of btrfs, the same copy-on-write(CoW) filesystem that powers Docker.
 A distributed layer that horizontally scales btrfs' existing